• Skip to main content

 This will help identify a pattern and may help your vet with the diagnosis.

-Make sure your dog has a safe space to retreat to – an area that is his where no one will bother him.
+Make sure your dog has a safe space to retreat to – an area that is theirs where no one will bother them.

-Whether you want to add a covered crate he can crawl into (leave the door open), or set up a bed in a quiet corner or another room, it’s important to keep him away from stress.
+Whether you want to add a covered crate they can crawl into (leave the door open), a bed in a quiet corner, or designate another room as the “dog room,” it’s important to keep your dog away from any unnecessary stress.

-While I don’t believe CBD oil is a cure for everything that ails humans and animals, the success stories I read from senior dog parents I know is compelling, and cannot be ignored.
+While I don’t believe CBD oil is a cure for everything that ails humans and animals, the success stories from senior dog parents I know is compelling and cannot be ignored.

-If your dog is ultimately diagnosed with pain or anxiety, CBD oil may be an option, but check with your vet first.
+CBD oil may be an option if your dog is diagnosed with pain or anxiety but check with your vet first.

 Valerian or Valerian with Skullcap

-Another possible aid is Valerian which is used to treat anxiety, if that’s what the aggression stems from.
+Another possible aid is Valerian (or Valerian Root) which is used to treat anxiety, if that’s what the aggression stems from.

 Thundershirt